stpica/Personal-Website/content/publication/workinprogress/HANKhousing/index.md

 ---
-title: "Monetary Policy and Homeownership in Europe"
+title: "Monetary Policy and Homeownership Rates in Europe"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here